Tuyên Quang province: History

-Geography and climate
+Geography

 The province has widely varying topography covering high mountains deep valleys; the dominant elevation of the province is in the range 200–600 m.
 The province is in the foothills of the Northern Highlands, which forms a broad crescent around the Tonkin Delta; its southern part has narrow river basins and mountain ranges (elevation below 300 m) and the northern part, particularly in Chiêm Hoá and Nà Hang districts the slopes are steep with hills taller than 1400 m (the highest mountain is Cham Chu at 1589 m).
 The Tam Dao range is located in this province.

 In the southern part of the province, about 100 km away from Hanoi as the crow flies, is the provincial capital, also bearing the name of the capital city of the province, Tuyên Quang has an elevation below 100 m located on the right bank of the Lô River, a tributary of the Red River which rises at Hà Giang, near the Chinese border.
 Its major tributary is the Gâm River on its left bank.
 The province has a land area 5900 km2.
 The province's territory has only 7.2% of natural forest comprising both rain forest and monsoon forest.